adjtomo/seisflows/docs/manual/manual.rst

 Software Prerequisites
 ----------------------

 SeisFlows requires Python 2.7, NumPy and SciPy.
 Users will need to install these packages before being able to use SeisFlows.
 Obspy is required for some workflows, but not for any of the examples available for download.
-(If you can contribute a reliable setup.py script without conda dependencies, please let us know.)
+(Please let us know through the GitHub issues page if you could contribute a reliable setup.py script without conda dependencies.)

 Forward modeling software is also a prerequisite; see :ref:`solver` for more information.
-(There is currently no ``setup.py``.
-If you can contribute a reliable setup.py script without )